-The International Contractors for PISA 2015 will have no ownership of instruments or data nor any rights of publication and will be subject to the confidentiality terms set in this agreement.
+The international contractors will have no ownership of instruments or data nor any rights of publication and will be subject to the confidentiality terms set in this agreement.

 The OECD establishes rules to ensure adherence to the above procedure and to the continued confidentiality of the PISA data and materials until the agreed release dates.
 These include confidentiality agreements with all individuals that have access to the PISA material prior to its release.